News & Photos

-On Wednesday, 27 August 2014 at 4:00 p.m., His Honour the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador and Her Honour Patricia Fagan will host a Reception for invited guests, at Government House, in honour of Martin Middlebrook, Author of “The First Day on the Somme”.
+On Tuesday, 16 September 2014 at 10:30 a.m., His Honour the Honourable Frank F. Fagan, Lieutenant Governor of Newfoundland and Labrador and Her Honour Patricia Fagan will receive, at Government House, the Commonwealth Women’s Parliamentarians.

 Advice from our Greenhouse and Grounds Manager on caring for the types of trees and flowers growing at Government House.

 The Order of Newfoundland and Labrador is the highest honour of the province.

 Order of Canada recipients from Newfoundland and Labrador.

 Did You Know?

 The Royal Newfoundland Constabulary Mounted Unit’s horses are housed on the grounds of Government House?
 Visitation by appointment only.
 Contact: (709) 729-0447.

 This Caribou statue, the Battle emblem of the Royal Newfoundland Regiment, came from the ship The H.M.S.
 Newfoundland and now often adorns the dining table at Government House?
 An identical one from the same ship is on display at Rideau Hall in Ottawa.
 It was originally presented to the ship by “The People of Newfoundland” in 1944.